 The CIRS-TM.ORG is one of the world’s reference portal for science, high ranked in the major search engines.
 It offers a wide range of relevant scientific resources : latest research news, science organizations in the world, directory of researchers, reference books, journals and magazines, libraries and bookshops, prizes and awards.

-Speculum, published quarterly since 1926, was the first scholarly journal in North America devoted exclusively to the Middle Ages.
+The Medieval Academy of America has published Speculum quarterly since 1926, the first scholarly journal in North America devoted exclusively to the Middle Ages.
 It is open to contributions in all fields studying the Middle Ages, a period ranging from 500 to 1500.
 Its primary emphasis is on Western Europe, but Arabic, Byzantine, Hebrew, and Slavic studies are also included.